-- Attractions with views similar to the Eiffel Tower in Paris
+Attractions with similar views to the Eiffel Tower in Paris

 The views from the top of the Eiffel Tower are breathtaking and the highest in Paris.
 Does that mean they are the best?
 Not necessarily; although climbing the Eiffel Tower is a must, there are many other places in the city from which you can enjoy aerial views of Paris and in many of them with more detail than from the top of the Eiffel Tower for the simple reason that a lower height allows you to better appreciate the details.

-I personally recommend three:
+Personally I recommend three:

-Personally, I think this is one of the few elements of Paris that breaks the aesthetics of the city.Why go up then?
-Because, precisely, from the top of the tower, located in the south of the city, you can't see the tower itself and you can see the rest of great monuments of Paris, including the Eiffel Tower.
+Personally, I think this is one of the few elements of Paris that breaks the aesthetics of the city.Why climb then?
+Because, precisely, from the top of the tower, located in the south of the city, you can't see the tower itself and you can see the rest of the great monuments of Paris, including the Eiffel Tower.

-Perhaps it is because of the atmosphere of the Montmartre district, but the truth is that the experience of contemplating all of Paris from the top of the stairs of the Sacre-Coeur is an impressive experience that binds you even more with a city that catches you even before you set foot on it for the first time.
+Perhaps it is because of the atmosphere of the Montmartre district, but the truth is that the experience of contemplating all of Paris from the top of the stairs of the Sacre-Coeur is an impressive experience that binds you even more with a city that catches you even before stepping on it for the first time.
 The Montmartre district, in general, is an unmissable point of interest that you can't miss on your visit to the city.
-I have written a guide about Paris Tours: in which I tell you how to visit this neighborhood and the places you should not miss.
+I have written a guide about Paris Tours in which I tell you how to visit this neighborhood and the places you should not miss.